Smithgift/Transmission/nonmd/StorySoFar.md

 Chapter 5: James respawns, and continues to explore the strange system.
 He discovers how to work his inventory, and realizes he might be able to craft a spear.
 After a battle with a snake, he discovers wounds don't draw blood, but simply turn the injured body part red.
 In the process of exploring further creepy stuff, he is summarily murdered by a troll.

 Chapter 6: After endless respawns, James considers giving up, but remembers Stella in a flashback.
 He experiments with crafting but finds he is not very good at it.
-But his improvised knife allows him to fill his "experience" meter in a battle with a snake, before he falls unconscious
+But his improvised knife allows him to fill his "experience" meter in a battle with a snake, before he falls unconscious.

+Chapter 7: James wakes up to find he had died again, and lost everything.
+James is found by Drake and his party, who take him to the Dragon Trog Tribe.
+James learns he is a "newt", or Newly Transmitted, and this world is known as the Underneath.

+Chapter 8: James meets Boris, the quartermaster, and gets all sorts of rad gear as a member, although he is told that it's on credit.
+He learns that the humans of the Underneath have formed more or less three groups: the nomadic Trog Tribes, who wander the Underneath, the Holds that stay in place and the Wanderers, small parties that travel from Hold to Hold.

+James also learns that what he wrongly believed to be an experience meter is actually a wound meter.

+Chapter 9: James puts on the very strange clothing that seems to make no sense.
+He hangs out with Drake's party, who tell him what they know of the system screens.
+One finger accesses a screen that allows enchantment, which sometimes causes curses instead.
+But the thumb-trees have no explanation, and theories abound about how to make them grow or shrink.
+However, they are the one thing that carries between death-resets.